tomaszp-infopark/scrivito_kickstarter/README.md

         ruby --version

-3. Download the configuration files for your Ruby on Rails application from the Scrival Dashboard and copy them to your cloned Kickstarter gem `config` folder.
+3. Copy the tenant name and api key for your Ruby on Rails application from the Scrival Dashboard and insert them to your cloned Kickstarter gem `config` folder.

         config/scrival.yml